cwendorf/EASI/D-Extensions/README.md

-# Estimation Approach to Statistical Inference (EASI)t
+# Estimation Approach to Statistical Inference (EASI)

 ## Extensions of the Basic EASI Functions